cdk8s-team/cdk8s/README.md

-**cdk8s** is a software development framework for defining Kubernetes applications and reusable abstractions using familiar programming languages and rich object-oriented APIs. cdk8s generates Kubernetes YAML and is built to work with any Kubernetes cluster running anywhere.
+**cdk8s** is a software development framework for defining Kubernetes applications and reusable abstractions using familiar programming languages and rich object-oriented APIs. cdk8s generates pure Kubernetes YAML - you can use cdk8s to define applications for any Kubernetes cluster running anywhere.

 This is an early-stage, experimental project built with ❤️ by AWS.
 We encourage you to [try it out](#getting-started), [leave feedback](#getting-help), and [jump in to help](#contributions)!